redsh4de/monero-site/docs/how-to-create-a-new-component.md

 # How to Create a New Component

+For more detailed information, refer to the [Astro component documentation.](https://docs.astro.build/en/basics/astro-components/).

 ## Quick checklist

 - Pick type: UI (`src/components/ui/`) | Page (`src/components/pages/.../`) | Layout (`src/components/layout/`).